codelurker/fishtank/readme.txt

 ~~~~~~~~~~~~~~~~
 fishtank - simulation of a fish tank

-The fishtank is home to two kinds of fishes.
+The fishtank is a home to two kinds of fishes.
 The smaller ones are just fooling
 around and trying to find something to eat.
 When they eat some food a new fish
 is born.
+Since they are so small and weak they tend to gather in a fish school.
-The bigger ones are predators and therefore are trying to hunt down
+The bigger ones are predators and therefore are trying to hunt down the smaller
+ones.
-the smaller ones.
-You can add food to the tank or even new fishes - so try to
+You can add food to the tank or even new fishes - so try to create
-create a balanced ecosystem.
+a balanced ecosystem.

 2. License
 ~~~~~~~~~~~